A Retrospective Look at My Writing Life

 Brought up by scientists, I’d always prided myself on my logical and analytical approach to life but I soon found out there were hundreds of things about myself and my society that I’d never even begun to question and I had to work harder in the discussions around my household’s kitchen table than I’d ever worked in the tutorials at Melbourne University.
 At first I was disconcerted but then I realised that all these people, from Ivan Illich and Kate Millett to the men and women in my collective household, were telling me that I wasn’t alone – that other people had felt stifled by the postwar ethos too and that there were dozens of alternative ways of doing things.

 Mind you, I can’t help smiling at the memory of my first tentative protest.
 I’d gone to an exhibition of women’s portraits at London’s National Portrait Gallery, which was decked out for the occasion with artificial flowers, and I suddenly found myself ripping a page from my notebook, scrawling “Why flowers, just because these are portraits of women?”, furtively tucking the note into one of the garlands, and dashing out of the gallery as fast as I could.
-Back in Australia, however, I soon became involved in a range of more effective action groups – a women’s health group, a rape crisis phone lines, Radicalesbians, counselling at an abortion clinic and discussions at the women’s centre, along with consciousness-raising groups and conferences on sexuality, socialist feminism, or women and madness.
+Back in Australia, however, I soon became involved in a range of more effective action groups – a women’s health group, a rape crisis phone line, Radicalesbians, counselling at an abortion clinic and discussions at the women’s centre, along with consciousness-raising groups and conferences on sexuality, socialist feminism, or women and madness.
 Inevitably my ideas about writing came under scrutiny, along with everything else.
 With initial resistance and eventual relief, I decided that the whole idea of great art was nothing but bourgeois elitism, designed to reinforce one set of experiences and exclude all the rest.
 I ditched my Dickens-Eliot-Tolstoy-Lawrence novel and planned to dedicate myself to social change.

 That was probably the only time in my adult life when I didn’t think of myself as a writer.
 It lasted for about three months, until I spotted a notice for a Children’s Book Group that met at the women’s centre.
 Hmm, I thought, maybe there’s a place for writing among these new ideas, after all.
 I turned up at the centre and met a bunch of women who had started out as a suburban consciousness-raising group, talking about the effects of sexism on their own lives, before agreeing that they wanted to do something about it.
 They’d already discussed the way they changed boys’ names to girls’ names when they were reading to their kids, because the roles generally allotted to girls were so limited.
 So they decided that it would be a good idea to work on some picture books of their own, about strong, interesting, active girls.